-Experimentation involves taking risks, the result of which can help move photos from mere two dimensional documentation of what you saw towards images that explore how you felt about what you saw.
+Experimentation involves taking risks.
+The result of your efforts can help move photos from mere two dimensional documentation of what you saw towards images that explore how you felt about what you saw.

 That process is central to an artistic practice.

 But remember, just like your camera, presets are simply tools to help you create images.

 There's no problem with working intuitively, particularly in the early days, and letting a preset guide you towards a particular look.